Observations

 Identify your core emotions.
 Separate what you feel from what you think others are doing.

-Connect your feelings to universal human values—like safety, respect, and community.
+Connect your feelings to universal human values, such as: safety, respect, and community.

 Ask for specific, actionable steps to enrich life and restore connection.